Peter King's last Monday Morning Quarterback at SI

 • Thank you, Michael Irvin.
 “We’re playing in a Sports Illustrated game!” he shouted when I showed up in Texas during the week of a big game in 1991, when the Cowboys started to get good.
 That Friday afternoon, Irvin said he’d sit for an interview with me, but not at Valley Ranch.
 We got in his car, and he took me to a strip club, where we talked for an hour.
 Great interview.
 Interesting scenery.

 • Thank you, Jimmy Johnson.
 For a lot of things.
 He’s as transparent a coach as I’ve covered in my 29 SI years.
-The first time we talked extensively, at a seafood place in San Diego in training camp in 1990, Johnson talked about the pain of his 1-15 rookie season, and he was so candid about how much it sucked that at the end of the evening, perhaps emboldened by four or six Heinekens, he looked me square in the eye and said, “Peter, if you f--- me with this story, I’ll squash you like a squirrel in the road.”
+The first time we talked extensively, at a seafood place in San Diego in training camp in 1990, Johnson spoke about the pain of his 1-15 rookie season, and he was so candid about how much it sucked that at the end of the evening, perhaps emboldened by four or six Heinekens, he looked me square in the eye and said, “Peter, if you f--- me with this story, I’ll squash you like a squirrel in the road.”
 When the Cowboys got good, he was always available.
-Johnson welcomed me on a pre-draft scouting trip in 1991 on Jerry Jones’ plane, opening up the real reason why the Cowboys were so good in the draft in those days.
-He and his minions—Butch Davis, as I recall, was a particularly good campus sleuth—found out which prospects were clean and, more importantly, which ones were not, hopscotching America in Jones’ plane.
+Johnson welcomed me on a pre-draft scouting trip in 1991 on Jerry Jones’s plane, opening up the real reason why the Cowboys were so good in the draft in those days.
+He and his minions—Butch Davis, as I recall, was a particularly good campus sleuth—found out which prospects were clean and, more importantly, which ones were not, hopscotching America in the owner’s plane.
 And he didn’t take himself too seriously.
-On that trip, a can of Paul Mitchell Freeze ‘N Spray Shine hair spray went rolling down the aisle of Jones’ plane.
+On that trip, a can of Paul Mitchell Freeze ’N Spray Shine hair spray went rolling down the aisle of the plane.
 All Johnson could do was laugh.

 • Thank you, Steve Tasker, the most decent great player I have covered.

 • Thank you, Frank Reich, for the 41-38 comeback to beat Houston in the wild-card playoff game in 1992.
 Talk about memorable—a backup quarterback erasing a 35-3 lead and winning a playoff game.
 I recently told Reich the story about the Houston TV guy—when it was 28-3, Oilers, at halftime—who made the nonrefundable airplane reservation for the next week, the next game, at Pittsburgh.
 It got to be 35-3 on a bad Reich pick-six in the third quarter, but all he kept thinking about was, “Just one play.”
 The Bills won in overtime.
-I waited for everyone to leave the locker room till it was just me and Reich left, talking about the greatest game of a backup quarterback’s life.
+I waited for everyone to leave the locker room until it was just me and Reich left, talking about the greatest game of a backup quarterback’s life.
 He called over an equipment man, wanting to see his wife, and said, “Could you bring Linda in?”
 And when the door to the locker room opened, they hustled to embrace like they hadn’t seen each other in five years.
 “I love you,” Linda said, and I bet 15 seconds passed before he said anything.
 “Praise the Lord,” were Frank Reich’s words.
 That was a moment.

 • Thank you, Paul Zimmerman, a friend and a mentor and someone wholly opposite of me.
 You’re a brawler, a prove-it guy; I’m a peacenik, and my instinct is to trust.
-He was a crank, often times a total crank.
+He was a crank, oftentimes a total crank.
 He’s not for everybody.
 But he was great for me.
 He taught me so much.
 One: Talk to the offensive linemen; there won’t be crowds around them, and they know why everything happens.
 Two: Avoid the crowds; get your own stuff.
 Three: Make people earn your trust.
 Four: Make your own decisions.
 Forget what others say or write.
-As you try to find peace a decade after your series of strokes in New Jersey, please know how many people say to me monthly, weekly: “How is Dr. Z?
+As you try to find peace in New Jersey a decade after your series of strokes, please know how many people say to me monthly, weekly: “How is Dr. Z?
 Tell him we miss him.”

 • Thank you, Linda Zimmerman, for showing me—and so many others—what a loving and loyal and trusted-till-death spouse and partner is.

 • Thank you, Deion Sanders.
 You know what I feel bad about?
 Not that he and I were once close and I wrote some stuff that royally pissed him off and we didn’t speak for, oh, maybe 10 years.
 (When times were good, I had his get-through-the-switchboard-at-road-hotels name, which was a tremendous gateway pseudonym to have in those days.)
 No—I feel bad that Young America doesn’t know what an incredible story and player Sanders was a quarter-century ago.
-In August 1992, he was a Pro Bowl cornerback for the Falcons, but he wanted it all.
-That summer, he was a starting outfielder for the Braves, one of the best teams in baseball, and invited me up to his 19th floor room in the Pittsburgh after taking an 0-for-4 collar against Tim Wakefield.
+In August 1992 he was a Pro Bowl cornerback for the Falcons, but he wanted it all.
+That summer he was a starting outfielder for the Braves, one of the best teams in baseball, and invited me up to his 19th-floor room in Pittsburgh after taking an 0-for-4 collar against Tim Wakefield.
 We talked about the big decision he had to make.
 The Braves would take him as a job-share guy; the Falcons wanted all of him.
 When I knocked at his door, he greeted me, shirtless, glistening with sweat, bat in hand.
 He’d been taking swings in front of the mirror in the room, desperate to get out of a mini-slump.

 Just so people know.
 In 1992, Sanders: